 Our No. 8 school was another of the more affordable schools out there, in North Carolina as well as on a national scale.
 Fayetteville State University's average net price for students across the income spectrum ranked No. 2 in the state and placed among the top 11 schools nationwide for affordability.
 Its cost of books and supplies placed second among schools on our list and eighth in the U.S., and only one other school in the state featured a lower average cost of tuition and fees.

-FSU was also a prime destination for students seeking an online bachelor's degree program in North Carolina.
+FSU was also a prime destination for students seeking a public online college in North Carolina.
 Only two other schools in the state reported a higher proportion of online enrollment than the nearly 51 percent posted by FSU.
-The selection of distance education programs at this HBCU institution includes psychology, sociology and criminal justice.
+The selection of online programs at this HBCU institution includes psychology, science, sociology and criminal justice.

 Piedmont International University features the third-lowest cost of books and supplies among schools on our list, and that's not the only measure of affordability where this Winston-Salem school shines.
 The private, faith-based institution also ranked No. 9 in the state for its percentage of graduates able to repay their loans within 36 months after finishing their degree program.

-Distance learning is a big part of the mission at PIU, where more than 80 percent of students took at least some coursework via distance education in fall 2015.
+Distance learning is a big part of the mission at PIU, where more than 80 percent of students enrolled in least some online programs in fall 2015.
 No other school in our top ten reported such a large percentage of online enrollment its student body.
 PIU also posted a better freshman retention rate than all other schools on our list but one.

 Our No. 10 school works hard to help students stick with their educations year after year, if the numbers are any indication.
 It ranked No. 3 among schools on our list for both first-year student retention rate and graduation rate, and a tuition payment plan called TealPay is available for students who want to split one of the largest bills of their semester into a series of monthly installments.